AtifFarooq/tetris-js/README.md

 ![alt text](https://raw.githubusercontent.com/AtifFarooq/tetris-js/master/thumbnail.jpg)

 The code is based on the tutorial by the Youtube channel 'Meth Meth Method'.
 I have implemented this to learn basic game mechanics, design and tricks.
+Live atL https://atiffarooq.github.io/tetris-js/